Report showed 'major' damage before Florida condo collapse | Science-Environment

 Beneath the pool deck “where the slab had been epoxy-injected, new cracks were radiating from the originally repaired cracks,” the report said.

-These were all problems that should have been dealt with quickly, said Gregg Schlesinger, an attorney specialising in construction defects and a former construction project engineer.
+These were all problems that should have been dealt with quickly, said Gregg Schlesinger, an attorney specializing in construction defects and a former construction project engineer.

 “The building speaks to us.
 It is telling us we have a serious problem,” Schlesinger said in a telephone interview Saturday about the new documents.
 “They (building managers) kicked the can down the road.
 The maintenance was improper.
 These were all red flags that needed to be addressed.
 They weren't.”
 In a statement Saturday, Morabito Consultants confirmed its report “detailed significant cracks and breaks in the concrete, which required repairs to ensure the safety of the residents and the public.”
 The firm said it was hired again in June 2020 by Champlain Towers South to begin the 40-year recertification process that would detail what work needed to be done.